The Harley Davidson Front And Rear Axle Size Chart & Why It Matters

 Conclusion

-Once you know what size axle you need, you can purchase one from a Harley-Davidson dealer or an aftermarket supplier.
-In this case, purchasing an aftermarket axle is a good idea as they are more affordable than the items available at the Harley Davidson dealers
+The welcoming and knowledgeable staff and the variety of products and services offered make these dealerships a go-to destination for Harley enthusiasts in the Sunshine State.
+Once you know what size axle you need, purchase one from a Harley-Davidson dealer or an aftermarket wheel-bearing axle kit supplier.
+In this case, purchasing an aftermarket axle is a good idea as they are more affordable than the items available at the Harley Davidson dealers.

 1. Perhaps you could update this to include info on 1960s to early 1980s bikes as well.
 I’m looking specifically for axle sizes on 1974 to 1980 sportsters….